Yuval-Ganor/Fine-tuning-effect-on-attention-visualization/README.md

 ![image](https://github.com/user-attachments/assets/1080a40a-77f5-4010-b2cc-ee2156b969c6)

 First-order terms (elements of the sum) quantify the relevance of each input feature to the prediction, and form the explanation.
 Although simple and straightforward, this method is unstable when applied to deep neural networks.
-In LRP, we propagating the prediction f(x) backward in the neural network, by means of purposely designed local propagation rules.
+In LRP, we are propagating the prediction f(x) backward in the neural network, by means of purposely designed local propagation rules.
 Let j and k be neurons at two consecutive layers of the neural network.
 Propagating relevance scores $(R_k )_k$ at a given layer onto neurons of the lower layer is achieved by applying the rule:

 ![image](https://github.com/user-attachments/assets/70a1d165-43e8-4a22-84fe-29b3844bbcc2)